Dan Simmons

-Dan Simmons (born April 4, 1948) is an American science fiction and horror writer.
-He is the author of the Hyperion Cantos and the Ilium/Olympos cycles, among other works that span the science fiction, horror, and fantasy genres, sometimes within a single novel.
+Daniel Joseph Simmons (April 4, 1948 – February 21, 2026) was an American science fiction and horror writer.
+He was the author of the Hyperion Cantos and the Ilium/Olympos cycles, among other works that span the science fiction, horror, and fantasy genres, sometimes within a single novel.
 Simmons's genre-intermingling Song of Kali (1985) won the World Fantasy Award.
-He also writes mysteries and thrillers, some of which feature the continuing character Joe Kurtz.
+He also wrote mysteries and thrillers, some of which feature the continuing character Joe Kurtz.

 Biography

-Born in Peoria, Illinois, Simmons started writing stories as a child with the goal of mesmerizing his audience with his story telling.
+Born in Peoria, Illinois, on April 4, 1948, Simmons started writing stories as a child with the goal of mesmerizing his audience with his story telling.
 Simmons received a B.A. in English from Wabash College in 1970 and, in 1971, a Masters in Education from Washington University in St. Louis.

-He soon started writing short stories, although his career did not take off until 1982, when, through Harlan Ellison's help, Simmons was invited to the Milford workshop, which Ellison considered to be "the best SF writing workshop in the world".
+Simmons soon started writing short stories, although his career did not take off until 1982, when, through Harlan Ellison's help, Simmons was invited to the Milford workshop, which Ellison considered to be "the best SF writing workshop in the world".
 Simmons considered Ellison as a mentor, friend, and the reason he pursued writing full-time.
-Simmons' short story "The River Styx Runs Upstream" was published and awarded first prize in a Twilight Zone Magazine story competition, and he was taken on as a client by Ellison's agent, Richard Curtis.
+Simmons's short story "The River Styx Runs Upstream" was published and awarded first prize in a Twilight Zone Magazine story competition, and he was taken on as a client by Ellison's agent, Richard Curtis.
 Simmons's first novel, Song of Kali, was released in 1985.

 He worked in elementary education until 1989.

-He lives in Longmont, Colorado as of 2007.
+Simmons died from complications of a stroke in Longmont, Colorado, on February 21, 2026, at the age of 77.